carbon-language/carbon-lang/llvm/docs/HowToBuildWindowsItaniumPrograms.rst

 * ``-DCMAKE_C_FLAGS="-lmsvcrt -llegacy_stdio_definitions -D_NO_CRT_STDIO_INLINE"``

 Supply CRT definitions including stdio definitions that have been removed from the MS VS CRT.
-We don't want the stdio functions decalred inline as they will casuse multiple defintiion errors when the same symbols are pulled in from legacy_stdio_definitions.ib.
+We don't want the stdio functions declared inline as they will cause multiple definition errors when the same symbols are pulled in from legacy_stdio_definitions.ib.

 * ``-DCMAKE_INSTALL_PREFIX=<install path>``